 How to keep your New Year resolutions going

-The average person keeps to a New Year resolution for around three and a half weeks*, and it’s often all too easy to find a reason for ditching something that feels like hard work.
-But all is not lost – we speak to the experts about their tips and tricks for staying on track.
+It’s often all too easy to find a reason for ditching something that feels like hard work.
+But all is not lost – we speak to the experts about their tips and tricks for staying on track with your New Year resolutions.

 No more excuses: